-This is an update based on daily conference calls initiated by the Texas Education Agency.
+This is an update based on weekly conference calls initiated by the Texas Education Agency.

 *Always refer to TEA guidance.
 This information is subject to change as the situation evolves.

 The Texas Education Agency (TEA) continues to work with the Office of the Governor, Texas Department of State Health Services (DSHS) and the Texas Division of Emergency Management (TDEM) to coordinate and plan the state’s response to COVID-19.
 TEA’s role in these efforts is to help coordinate the flow of information from the state to districts, help districts solve problems, and provide guidance that will aid in districts’ decision-making.
 TEA does not have the general authority to close schools for matters related to health.
 This authority lies with the local health authority, DSHS, and the Governor of Texas.

 4 AUG | This guidance document is being provided based on the public health situation as we understand it today and takes effect immediately, both for summer school instruction ending the 2019-2020 school year and to help support school systems in planning for the 2020-2021 school year, regardless of whether a school system starts at the date currently planned or the local school board votes to change the school system’s calendar to delay the start of the school year.
 Changes to the public health situation over the course of the summer may necessitate changes to this guidance.

 4 Aug - Instructional Materials & Equipment Guidance | Texas’ legislative leadership and TEA recently announced that $200 million would be available for eLearning devices and home internet solutions through Operation Connectivity.
 Additionally, TEA is working to provide free remote learning tools as part of Texas Home Learning 3.0 (e.g. Learning Management Systems and high-quality curriculum) as an option to districts, so they do not have to incur the expense locally.